lingweizhu/lingweizhu.github.io/_pages/about.md

 Welcome to my homepage!
 My name is Lingwei Zhu (朱　令緯), a last-year PhD student at Robot Learning Lab, Nara Institute of Science and Technology (NAIST) under the supervision of [Takamitsu Matsubara](https://scholar.google.com/citations?user=RFDSj_0AAAAJ&hl=en).

 My research interest lies in developing scalable and safe reinforcement learning algorithms for realizing autonomous control of large-scale systems, e.g. industrial processes and robotics.
+Currently I am focusing on developing 'cautious' RL that is capable of reducing policy oscillation.
+Please have a check on [this paper](https://arxiv.org/pdf/2107.05217.pdf) for a quick view.

 I am actively looking for postdoc position that can accommodate my skills.
 Please see my CV page for detailed personal information.